 "I began reading literary fiction when I was 18.
 At the time, I was living in a depressed mill town with my three siblings and overwhelmed single mother.
 What fiction began to teach me was this: life is not about being happy.
 It's about living in the complex gray of it with as much daily joy and search for truth as is possible.
 Great novels and poems and short stories have also shown me that I'm just one speck in this grand opera, but I'm not alone.
 None of us are; there is no other."

-Mr. Dubus has been awarded a Guggenheim Fellowship, The National Magazine Award for Fiction, Two Pushcart Prizes, and he is a 2012 recipient of an American Academy of Arts and Letters Award in Literature.
+Mr. Dubus has been a finalist for the National Book Award, and has been awarded a Guggenheim Fellowship, The National Magazine Award for Fiction, two Pushcart Prizes, and is a recipient of an American Academy of Arts and Letters Award in Literature.
 His books are published in over twenty-five languages, and he teaches full-time at the University of Massachusetts Lowell.
-He lives in Massachusetts with his wife, Fontaine, a modern dancer, and their three children.
+He lives in Massachusetts with his wife, Fontaine, a modern dancer, and their three children.f

 Visit his website by clicking here.